The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Constraints from the observed properties of X-ray plateaus

-For $s>4$ and $h_a(s)\lesssim1$, a lower value of $\gamma_{\text{min}}\sim 50$ is required to match the observed plateau duration, consistent with the coasting-in-wind model \citep{shen_coasting_2011}.
+For typical parameters of $z\simeq1.5$--$2.5,E_{\text{iso},53}\approx1,A_{10}\simeq1$, a lower value of $\gamma_{\min}= x\gamma^f(t_b)\sim 40$ is required to match the observed plateau duration, consistent with the coasting-in-wind model \citep{shen_coasting_2011}.
+The combination of $s>4$ and $\gamma_\text{min}\sim40$ implies that most of the ejecta energy resides in the slowest material, while the fraction carried by ejecta with LF $>100$ is strongly suppressed.
 In the remainder of this work, we focus on the ISM case, which is independently supported by the plateau flux and spectral constraints discussed below. \end{itemize}